bburnak/BirdListener/README.md

 # BirdListener

-BirdListener is a Python project for detecting and logging bird species from audio data.
+BirdListener is a personal project for detecting and logging bird species from audio data.
 It is designed to process audio chunks, identify bird species, and store detection results in a structured format.
 The project is modular, with clear separation between detection logic, database handling, and utility functions.

+## Why
+The project started with a sudden interest in hearing all kinds of bird songs all day while working at my front porch.
+Besides my fascination with birds, personal goals before starting included creating a fully containerized software that can operate in third party hardware, namely my Raspberry Pi, as well as familiarizing myself with VS Code.
+I'm more comfortable with PyCharm due to my previous roles, but I forced myself to use VS Code to test it out.

 ## Features
 - Detects bird species from audio data